 What most impedes being complete are all the concerns we carry in our minds, the way we hold these concerns in our body, and how we ruminate on them even as we go to (or fail to) sleep.

-To be complete is to release any concern from our minds by either 1) declaring it complete and letting it go, 2) scheduling it to be handled, or 3) scheduling conversation to discuss it with those that matter.
+To be complete is to release any concern from our mind by either:1) declaring it complete and letting it go, 2) scheduling it to be handled at a later time, or 3) scheduling conversation to discuss it with those that matter.

 IMPORTANT NOTE: This practice is designed to complete concerns so that letting go and rest is now possible, enabling you to awake fresh the next morning.
 The practice brings awareness to the choices and events in your life.
-However, the practice does not replace any mindfulness or wind-down ritual; this practice can offer the mental space to engage such rituals as part of your nightly winding down if you so choose.
+However, the practice does not replace any mindfulness or contemplative ritual.
+This practice can offer the mental space to engage such rituals as part of your nightly winding down if you so choose.

 Awareness: To Focus My Attention